khanhmas/flaggy-unsplash/README.md

 # flaggy-unsplash
-This api exposes an endpoint for the flaggy project
+This api exposes API endpoint for the flaggy project

+## Heroku bash

+heroku login

+heroku run bash -a APPNAME

+## Heroku deployment

+git push heroku master (if current branch is master)

+git push heroky localbranch:master (if localbranch is different from master)